 Depending on your study habits, you may find it beneficial to travel to a training provider’s location, so you are away from daily life demands.
 Traveling to the CISSP training provider’s location puts you in an unfamiliar environment, where it is easier to avoid habits that aren’t serving you in your CISSP preparation journey.
 This allows you to focus entirely on the CISSP material.
 For instance, a typical day could be like this:

-9am – 5pm – attend CISSP training at provider’s facility
+- 9am – 5pm – attend CISSP training at the provider’s facility

-6:45pm – 8:00pm – clean up and eat dinner at hotel or nearby restaurant
+- 6:45pm – 8:00pm – clean up and eat dinner at the hotel or nearby restaurant

 The bottom line is the CISSP requires a lot of study and practice exam taking.
 A CISSP boot camp can provide you dedicated time for this.
 It is up to you, however, to show up disciplined and ready to go.

 CISSP boot camps are often “all-inclusive”.
 This means various things and prices vary greatly, depending on what comes with the all-inclusive package.
 The intent is to make your life easier, so all your focus can go towards learning the CISSP material.
 Typical items that may be included in all-inclusive CISSP boot camps: